ivan-sincek/android-penetration-testing-cheat-sheet/README.md

 __In Drozer, you cannot specify a broadcast receiver, but in [ADB](#android-debug-bridge-adb), you can.__

-If a broadcast receiver does not have an intent filter, you can try triggering it with a non-existent action:
+If a broadcast receiver does not have an intent filter, you can still try to trigger it explicitly with a non-existent action:

 ```fundamental
 adb shell am broadcast -a android.intent.action.NON_EXISTING_ACTION -n come.someapp.dev/.SomeReceiver